slipstream/SlipStreamDocumentation/docs/administrator_guide/prerequisites.rst

 should be sufficient for initial use.

-As with any service, the resource requirements for the server will increase with the number of users and with the number of system deployments.
+As with any service, the resource requirements for the server will increase with the number of users and with the number of user application deployments.
 Use a larger machine if you expect particularly large scale or intense use of the service.